bdague324/Training-model/README.md

 ```

-Here below the figure representing the Apache webserver (reached using the following adress http://34.229.180.22/) opened and installed:
+Here below the figure representing the Apache webserver (reached using the following address http://34.229.180.22/) opened and installed:

 ![Légende](Apache_webserver.PNG)